-4.1 The client care plan
+4.1 The Client Care Plan

-Information from the risk assessment is used to develop the care plan.
-This plan provides the carer with essential information on the techniques and equipment most suitable for each handling task.
-It should be reviewed if the client's condition changes, for instance a change in the client's condition or medication may alter their strength, balance or ability to follow instructions.
+Information from the risk assessment is to be used to develop the client care plan that provides the carer with the information on the techniques and equipment most suitable for each handling task.
+It should be reviewed if the client's condition changes, for instance a change in the person's condition or medication may alter their strength, balance or ability to follow instructions.